 - document assumptions such as cost of supplies (anticipating supply and demand considerations) and staffing costs

-- consider working with your accountant or financial adviser for tailored advice.
+- consider working with your accountant, bookkeeper or tax agent for tailored advice.

 Profit and loss budget